As one of the most in-demand fitness supplements, there are bound to be countless protein powder options out there to choose from.

 Chronic exposure to hexane may cause severe abdominal pain and irritate the respiratory system.
 This could result in shortness of breath, coughing, burning of the mouth, throat, chest, and even chemical pneumonitis .

 These side effects are indeed scary.
-However, they will likely be experienced only by those who consume excessive amounts of soy daily.
+However, they will likely be experienced only by those who consume excessive soy daily.

 How Much Does Personalized Protein Powder Cost?

-A canister of this protein powder is reasonably priced for 60 servings.
+A canister of Personalized Protein Powder is reasonably priced for 60 servings.

 This will typically last you about 1-2 months, depending on your consumption.